Iran's Revolutionary Guard says it has seized a British tanker in the Strait of Hormuz

 In Tehran, the Iranian military said all its drones had returned safely to their bases and denied there was any confrontation with the USS Boxer, an amphibious assault ship.

-- AP and Daily Mail
+- AP, Daily Telegraph and Daily Mail